Alternative names for non-functioning pituitary tumours

 How are non-functioning pituitary tumours treated?

 If the tumour is too large for this method, it may have to be removed by a slightly bigger surgical procedure called a craniotomy, which involves opening up the scalp and one of the skull bones.
-During the operation, surgeons try to save the normal pituitary tissue but this may not always be possible.
-Surgeons also try to remove as much of the tumour as possible but this again may not always be possible as the tumour may have spread to areas that are inaccessible during surgery.
+During the operation, surgeons try to save the normal pituitary tissue but this is difficult and not always possible.
+Surgeons also try to remove as much of the tumour as possible but this again is not always possible as the tumour may have spread to areas that are inaccessible and dangerous.
 This may be close to blood vessels or nerves that might be damaged by trying to operate too close to them.
-If total removal is not possible, people may go on to have radiotherapy to treat the remaining tumour.
+If total removal is not possible, people may go on to have radiotherapy or X-ray treatment to treat the remaining tumour.

 Are there any side-effects to the treatment?